 In an election where more than one candidate is elected to the same office, or in a primary election when two or more candidates are nominated, the Leading Candidate is any person who received sufficient votes that would still entitle the candidate to election or nomination to office; not necessarily the candidate with the most votes.
 When more than one candidate is elected or nominated from the same Territory, the number and percentage of votes cast to determine filing fees is calculated by first dividing the total votes cast for the office by the number of offices being filled at the election from the same Territory.
 Wis.
 Stat. § 9.01(1)(ag)5.
 Please see “Recount Fee Scenarios” in the Appendix for an example of how to determine if a filing fee is required under these circumstances.

 Amount of Filing Fees: When a filing fee is required, the cost of the recount should be estimated by the Filing Officer, including the actual cost incurred by the Wisconsin Elections Commission (“WEC”) to provide services for performing the recount.
 The filing fee must be pre-paid by the petitioner in cash or in another form of payment acceptable to the Filing Officer at the time of filing.
 Wis.
-Stats. §§ 9.01(1)(ag)2 & (1)(ag)3.
+Stat. § 9.01(1)(ag)2. & 3.

 Examples of allowable recount costs include, but are not limited to, personnel costs related to recount services provided, mileage reimbursement for travel, room rental fees, and equipment rental fees.
 Examples of non-allowable recount costs include, but are not limited to, alcohol reimbursement, childcare reimbursement, travel costs to a worker’s headquarter city where they would otherwise work, spouse or family reimbursements, lost or stolen property, and traffic or parking citations.